2brandonh/Hotter-ll-Colder/README.md

 # Hotter-ll-Colder
-Best game
-Most of this code was written by Charles Zloom.
-We adapted the embeddedML functions in order to create an STM32 that could process movement, orientation, and distance to a generated position using machine learning.
+**Most of this code was written by Charles Zloom as specified in the comments of the C file** We adapted the embeddedML functions in order to create an STM32 that could process movement, orientation, and distance to a generated position using machine learning.

 # Two State System